 Whether you are listing your home in this beautiful region or are on the hunt to find your perfect Tri Valley home for sale

-, understanding where the housing market is headed will dictate your decision.
+, understanding where the Tri-Valley real estate market is headed will dictate your decision.
 Read on for Lori Olson’s

 guide on what is expected in 2023.

 The Tri-Valley was once considered — at least by some — a bedroom community, with a significant portion of its population commuting to San Francisco, Oakland, and Berkeley.
 The region’s industry has only continued to grow, however.
 In addition to its mainstay, Lawrence Livermore National Labs, which first opened its doors in 1952, the area has drawn VC and biotechnology companies to its corridors, igniting what some now call the reverse commute.
 To this end, home prices in the Tri-Valley have soared yearly.

 In August of 2022, the median home price in San Ramon was higher than in San Francisco; homes in this sunny, pleasant community averaged less than a month on the market.
 During the same month, homes in Livermore typically spent three weeks on the market, with an average price tag exceeding $1 million.
 In Danville, homes averaged just over $1 million and spent a median of two weeks on the market in August 2022.
 Meanwhile, in Blackhawk, an enclave famed for its extravagant luxury estate, home prices appreciated to a median price tag of over $2 million.